paspapob/paspapob.github.io/README.md

 Etter states that consistency is important as it makes writing appear more approachable and easier to scan.
 The concept of consistency is implemented by ensuring that each step is identical in composition.
-Each step has a short description, followed by smaller tasks organized as a list.
+Each step has a short description, followed by a list of tasks.
-Moreover, important commands and details are formatted with elements such as bolding or code blocks.
+Additionally, important commands and details are formatted with elements such as bolding or code blocks.
 ```